MIDAS Knowledge Base

-How to resolve "The current database may not be compatible with this version of MIDAS" warningWhenever your MIDAS system is updated, the physical application files on your server which make up the MIDAS software are modified.
+How to fix a "The current database may not be compatible with this version of MIDAS" warningWhenever your MIDAS system is updated, the physical application files on your server which make up the MIDAS software are modified.
 For some updates, changes may also be made to the underlying database structure too.

 In order for MIDAS to function correctly, both the program files and the database need to be compatible with each other.

 Running mismatched versions of MIDAS databases with your MIDAS system files may lead to unexpected behavior which could result in data loss.

 - You've recently changed servers.
 Rather than following our How to relocate MIDAS to a new server instructions, you've instead performed a "fresh" install of MIDAS on your new server and then copied your previous MIDAS database across.